Medical Imaging, Magnetic Resonance Imaging, Advanced Technical Certificate

 • Submit copies of transcripts from the Radiography or Sonography program completed.

 Must be a registered technologist with ARRT certification or a registered sonographer with ARDMS certification by the first class date to participate in the program.
-Students may review the links on the Medical Imaging webpage for program information for all Advanced Imaging Modality programs and programs applications.
+Must hold a minimum of an associate degree in an imaging technology.
+Students may review the links on the Advanced Imaging Modalities webpage for program information for all Advanced Imaging Modality programs and programs applications.

 Campus